 You may constantly be told about new subjects that should bother you and your family.
 Don’t purchase merchandise containing BPA.
-Stay away from the microwave.
+Steer clear of the microwave.
 Only keep your cooking in glass storage sets, not plastic.

-Now everyone is telling you about indoor air quality (or IAQ) in West Chester.
-You shouldn’t use strong chemicals to sanitize your home.
+Now everyone is talking to you about indoor air quality (or IAQ) in West Chester.
+You shouldn’t use strong chemicals to clean your home.
 You need to invest in an air purification system.
-You need to use essential oils instead of air fresheners.
+You should use essential oils instead of air fresheners.

 The worries never stop.

 So you start to turn a deaf ear to all the noise and just try and live your life.
 We feel you - why worry about one issue if you’re just going to have to constantly worry about everything else?

 But, of all things, indoor air quality is definitely an issue you should focus on, and here’s why.

 We’ve outlined how to fight sickness and stay healthy with indoor air quality; and, we’ve revealed how to Stop the Sneezes and help relieve the symptoms of allergies and asthma with recommendations to improve indoor air quality; we’ve even given you a full review of the APCO Whole-House Air Purifier to help keep your indoor air quality top notch.
 So now, we’ll be frank: bad indoor air quality is bad for your health .
 We spend upwards of 90% of our life in home and buildings and with indoor air contaminants, including pet dander, dust, fibers, and virus-causing germs, lurking around our homes, it’s critical to have an air purification system that can purify our air and help fight the germs that cause diseases.